bea isn't in a hurry to get famous

-Haha, there'll be an LP, in good time.
+Haha, there will be an LP, in good time.
 I'm quite fickle in that sense.
 Also I already made so much music that I'm absolutely sure an album is possible as well.
 I won't say too much though, in case it spoils the magic.
-All I can say is that something is coming up that'll prove all the work I've been doing…
+All I can say is that something is coming up that will show all the work I've been doing.

 I was born and raised in Amsterdam.
 When I was a little younger I worked with DJs a lot.
 Back then I found it interesting to just make myself available as a vocalist.
 I would drop by the studio and write some lyrics on a song that was there and ready for me.
 I was quite subservient back then, but ever since I started working with Tim (Benny Sings), I really learned I want to be a songwriter.

-Besides Benny Sings you also worked with Dev Hynes (Blood Orange).
+Besides Benny Sings you also worked with Dev Hynes of Blood Orange.
 Will we be hearing anything from that collaboration?

 Dropping something like that could bring you the 'fame' we talked about before...